SmartAgentProtocol/SmartAgents/Community Paper README.md

 There is a great thread by Willy from Shapeshift on this topic of the best way to create these types of “Opt Out” fees. https://t.co/lkRNmn1dZp?ssr=true

+## Governance:
+Every member of the community is free to configure their Smart Agent in any way they choose.
+Developers are free to offer new prompts, Smart Contracts, Wallets, LLMs & other functions to the Smart Agent community without seeking any permission.
+Rather than relying on a few core developers to pick and choose the prompts and functions of a Smart Agent, we trust the users & independent developers to decide.

+To be clear.
+There is no formal governance.
+There is no company.
+There is no foundation.
+There is no “team”.
+It's all open source code written and contributed by independent parties.

 ## The Economic Model of Smart Agents - Introducing IPs (Intelligence Providers)
 Users used to pay for software with money or their data.
 Now with Smart Agents the software earns money for the user.